finos/common-cloud-controls/docs/governance/community-guidelines/templates/charter.md

 * This working group will use the mail group <ccc-[wg-name]@lists.finos.org> for regular communications.
 * <*Specify the types of meetings this working group will have in order to discuss the working group specific matters and their frequency*> (Please refer to [meetings](../recommendations/communication.md#meetings) for more information).
 * <*Specify the types of meetings this working group will have to collaborate with other CCC working groups and their frequency*>.
-* A member of this working group should represent this working group on for any calls scheduled by the steering committee ([SC]) for participation by the full CCC community, such as quarterly [SC] calls.
+* A group member should represent this [WG] on any calls scheduled by the [SC] for participation by the full CCC project community.

 ### Changes